 And here’s the most popular phrases from /r/Marketing:

-In the Subreddit, /r/Art there is 130 occurrences for the year 2017 and 64 for the year 2018.
-Another example of a Subreddit where years generate a significant amount of upvotes is /r/Games with 27 occurrences for 2018 and 19 for 2017.
+In /r/Art there were 130 occurrences of the year 2017 and 64 of the year 2018.
+The subreddit /r/Games had 27 occurrences of 2018 and 19 of 2017.

 You can access the entire Reddit Marketing Report today for best practices surrounding Reddit Marketing.
 The report highlights insights surrounding: the best headlines for subreddits, most viral content formats on Reddit and even the topics that resonate best inside different communities.